code-mastery24/Cancer-treatment/README.md

 # Cancer-treatment
-inventing possible treatment and recommendation on cancer treatment
+Inventing possible treatments and recommendations for cancer treatment